 This work would benefit from pushing beyond pointing out paradoxes.
 Merely recognizing absurdities requires little wisdom.
-We easily see absurdities.
-The bigger virtue is in doing right things and figuring out how to do right things despite them.
+The bigger virtue is in figuring out how to do right things despite absurdities.
 Absurdity recognition alone contributes to cynicism.

 Management of the Absurd lacks quantifications and does not make adequate distinctions among situations, but Farson's work contains numerous ideas worth exploring.

 —Book review article by J.T.
 Fournier, last updated July 10, 2009